 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Pa Di round string instrument
+Pa Di people's round lute

 Báo Lào CaiBáo Lào Cai12/07/2025

-The verses kept urging me to go to the highlands and sharp mountains to learn about the round zither on the border.
+The verses kept urging me to go to the high and sharp mountains to learn about the round zither on the border.
 It was not by chance that the poet Po Sao Min put the image of the round zither in the poem, but it is the soul of the Pa Di people, the pride of the Pa Di people in the Muong land.

 z6768847291503-5b60c6267e51d7534186a407de42727d.jpg